BargavanR/Money_Mentor_Prayatna-2025/README.md

-# Prayatna 25 - Money Mentor 💸🤖
+# Money Mentor 💸🤖

+🏆 1st Place Winner – Prayatna '25 Hackathon

-This is a full-stack AI-powered financial assistant built for the Prayatna 25 Hackathon.
+This project is a full-stack, AI-powered financial assistant that secured the top spot at the Prayatna '25 Hackathon.
-It features a Gemini-integrated chatbot for financial Assitance, real-time risk analysis, and user profile recommendations.
+It features a Gemini-integrated chatbot for intelligent financial assistance, real-time risk analysis, and personalized user profile recommendations — delivering smart, data-driven financial insights.
 ---

 ## ✨ Features